altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 'RG::A giant creature with a billion tongues...'
 ~He continued while they fell~
 'RG::Has no intention of eating you.'
-~Alice's mind - like every mind - was a turmoil of stochastic half thoughts~ ~Robert waited for her to properly think at him, though he was helpless not to know her mind inside his~ 'AG__RG::Seriously, should we be helping this.'
+~Alice's mind - like every mind - was a turmoil of stochastic half thoughts.
+Robert waited for her to properly think at him, though he was helpless not to know her mind inside his~ 'AG__RG::Seriously, should we be helping this.'
 'RG::Look.'
-~They looked at the link~
+~They looked at the link.
-~At the growing fractal moon snuffing out parts of the link~ 'RG::We can deal with this creature after that, if we decide we want to.'
+At the growing fractal moon snuffing out parts of the link~ 'RG::We can deal with this creature after that, if we decide we want to.'
 'AG__RG::Do you?'
 'RG::Do I what?'